boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 # Acknowledgments
 {:numbered="false"}

-   The authors would like to thank Adrian Farrel, Joel Halpern and Tarek Saad for their reviews of this document and for providing valuable feedback on it.
+   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, and Jie Dong for their reviews of this document and for providing valuable comments.